AkshayRameshAppDEV/Calkify-Me/README.md

-# Calkify-Me
+# Derive-Me
-This is a alexa skill app where user can ask integration and derivation.
+This is a alexa skill app where user can ask alexa to find the derivation of a particular expression.